muratk3n/thirdwave/en/2020/07/migrations-anatolia.md

 >emperors, had been the scene of both manifold involuntary population
 >transfers and voluntary migrations involving numerous peoples:
 >Christian refugees from Arab lands; Greek Cypriots; demobilized
->soldiers of Frankish, Russian, English, Norman, German, Bul- garic,
+>soldiers of Frankish, Russian, English, Norman, German, Bulgaric,
 >Saracen, or Albanian background; as well as Kurdish, Georgian, Syrian
 >and Armenian peoples. ...

-The Persian dominance in Anatolia until Alexander the Great’s conquests in 380 BCE had a great impact on the political structure of the area (satrap system), but did not funda- mentally alter the overwhelmingly Hellenic culture of Anatolia.
-In spring 334 BCE, Alex- ander crossed the Dardanelles and undertook the conquest of Anatolia (Strassler, Romm, Mensch, & Cartledge, 2010, pp. 2–54).
+The Persian dominance in Anatolia until Alexander the Great’s conquests in 380 BCE had a great impact on the political structure of the area (satrap system), but did not fundamentally alter the overwhelmingly Hellenic culture of Anatolia.
+In spring 334 BCE, Alexander crossed the Dardanelles and undertook the conquest of Anatolia (Strassler, Romm, Mensch, & Cartledge, 2010, pp. 2–54).
 A number of Hellenistic kingdoms (Pergamum, Lycia, Bithynia, Galatia, Pontus, Cappadocia) succeeded to the Empire of Alexander the Great, with the Greek Seleucid Empire dominating most of Anatolia.
-In the east, the Arme- nian kingdom was established reaching the Caspian, Black Sea and Mediterranean Sea (Mossé et al., 2005). ...
+In the east, the Armenian kingdom was established reaching the Caspian, Black Sea and Mediterranean Sea (Mossé et al., 2005). ...

-There seems to be three complementary explanations to why specific migratory experi- ences have been included or excluded in Turkey national narrative.
+There seems to be three complementary explanations to why specific migratory experiences have been included or excluded in Turkey national narrative.
 One is about the ‘homogeneity’ requirement of nationalist discourses: nationalism is typically conceived around a single identity and a single ancestor.
 In many European nation-states,